ericholscher/ericholscher.com/site/blog/2016/jul/1/sphinx-and-rtd-for-writers.rst

 This shows some of the magical things you can do with Sphinx's extensibility.
 If you're curious,
-this article was actually written in reStructuredText, and you can see it in full here: https://github.com/ericholscher/ericholscher.com/blob/master/site/blog/2016/jul/1/sphinx-and-rtd-for-writers.rst
+this article was actually written in reStructuredText and then exported to Word for publishing.
+You can see the RST in full here: https://github.com/ericholscher/ericholscher.com/blob/master/site/blog/2016/jul/1/sphinx-and-rtd-for-writers.rst

 Custom builders
 ---------------

-Along with the basic output formats,
-Sphinx also supports custom builders that do other tasks.
+Sphinx supports custom builders to perform tasks beyond providing basic output formats.
-This is a place where you can really be creative, and folks in the community have been.

-For example,
-these are a sampling of the builders that ship with Sphinx:
+Some examples that ship with Sphinx:

 * A linkcheck builder that tells you about broken URL's
 * A builder that outputs all the things changed in the latest version of your code for a changelog